Churching of women: Customs

 Prior to the English Reformation, according to the rubric the woman was to occupy the "convenient place" near the narthex.
-In the first prayer book of Edward VI of England, she was to be "nigh unto the quire door".
+In the first prayer book of King Edward VI, she was to be "nigh unto the quire door".
 In the second of his books, she was to be "nigh unto the place where the Table (or altar) standeth".
 Bishop Matthew Wren orders for the diocese of Norwich in 1636 were that women to be churched would come and kneel at a side near the communion table outside the rail, being veiled according to custom, and not covered with a hat.
 In some parishes there was a special pew known as the "churching seat".
 Conducting the ritual inside the church rather than on the porch is an outward sign that ritual impurity of a childbearing woman was no longer presumed.

 Churchings were formerly registered in some parishes.
 In Herefordshire it was not considered proper for the husband to appear in church at the service, or to sit with his wife in the same pew.
 The words in the rubric requiring the woman to come "decently apparelled", refer to the times when it was thought unbecoming for a woman to come to the service with the elaborate head-dress then the fashion.
 A veil was usually worn.
 In some parishes a special veil was provided by the church, for an inventory of goods belonging to St Benet Gracechurch in 1560 includes "a churching cloth, fringed, white damask."

 In pre-Reformation days, it was the custom in Catholic England for women to carry lighted tapers when being churched, an allusion to the Feast of the Purification of the Virgin (February 2), and also celebrated as Candlemas, the day chosen by the Catholic Church for the blessing of the candles for the whole year.
 At her churching, a woman was expected to make some votive offering to the church, such as the chrisom or alb placed on the child at its christening.